Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ### Open access books associated with a larger title effect on geographic usage

 Approximately 16% of the whole corpus of books in this study had a region or country name in their title or subtitle.
 The proportion of OA vs non-OA books with a geographic reference in the title is approximately the same.
 We hand coded title-references to countries or regions, including variations referring to language (e.g. “Chinese”) and regions (“Africa”, “Latin America” as well as possessives such as “Sub-saharan” and “Latin American”) and examined the usage from those regions focusing on Africa and Latin America as examples.
-We are interested in discovering whether there is a “title” effect, i.e., a book with title referencing a region shows greater usage in that region, and if this effect differs across OA and non-OA books.
+We are interested in discovering whether there is a “title” effect, i.e., a book with a title referencing a region shows greater usage in that region, and if this effect differs across OA and non-OA books.

 The proportional increases in downloads for books referencing “Africa” in their titles are presented in Figure 6.
 The three panels show download patterns for all books, OA books and non-OA books, respectively.
 Parallel visualisations for books referencing “Latin America” are provided in Figure S2 of the Appendix.

-For Africa and Latin America we see substantial increase in usage overall from those regions featuring in the title.
+For Africa and Latin America we see a substantial increase in usage overall from those regions featuring in the title.
 In both cases there is also some evidence of increased usage in some parts of the other region (e.g. increased usage in a small number of African countries for titles that have Latin America in the title).
 In the case of books with “Africa” in the title there is increased Latin America usage in Guyana, Suriname, Venezuela, and Panama.
 Other countries with increased usage are Laos, the Solomon Islands and Timor Leste.